RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/44-ACT.md

 <sup>19</sup> I said, ‘Lord, they themselves know that I imprisoned and beat in every synagogue those who believed in you.
 <sup>20</sup> When the blood of Stephen, your witness, was shed, I also was standing by, consenting to his death, and guarding the cloaks of those who killed him.’

-<sup>21</sup> “He said to me, ‘Depart, for I will send you out far from here to the Gentiles.’ ”
+<sup>21</sup> “He said to me, ‘Depart, for I will send you out far from here to the Gentiles.’”

 <sup>22</sup> They listened to him until he said that; then they lifted up their voice and said, “Rid the earth of this fellow, for he isn’t fit to live!”